brandonscholet/wappalyzer-csv/README.md

 Multithreaded Wappalyzer CLI tool to find Web Technologies, with optional CSV output.

+You can also provide a directory and all scraped data will be saved with a subfolder per host

 Allows multiple methods of input, including files, urls, and STDIN.
 Provided jsut the hostname, it will attempt to access via HTTPS and then HTTP, allowing redirects.

 based originally on the wappalyzer-cli by gokulapap